-Maggiano’s is an American casual dining restaurant chain with 52 locations throughout 22 states and the District of Columbia.
+Maggiano’s Little Italy is an American casual dining restaurant chain with 52 locations in 22 states and the District of Columbia.
 The food is classic Italian and almost the entire menu is served family style.

 A Nima Sensor is a portable gluten detecting device that tests a piece of your food for gluten.
 You put a small portion of your food inside the single-use test capsule and in about two minutes, you’ll find out if the dish contains gluten or not.

-When I told my server I needed a gluten-free meal, he said he would bring the chef out to meet me and discuss my meal.
+When I told my server I needed a gluten-free meal because I have celiac disease, he said the chef would come out to meet me and discuss my meal.
 This is standard policy at Maggiano’s and I love it!

-I explained to the chef that I was serious about eating gluten-free and that I’d be testing my food for hidden gluten.
-The chef was confident I’d get a gluten-free meal, and she said the two dishes I wanted to order, the Chicken Picatta and the Mediterranean Spaghetti, could both be made gluten-free.
-The spaghetti would be swapped for gluten-free penne, and the chicken would be grilled vs. breaded and fried.
-Sounded good to me!
+The chef was confident I’d get a gluten-free meal, and she said the two dishes I wanted to order, the Chicken Picatta and the Mediterranean Spaghetti, could both be made gluten free.

-Maggiano’s is committed to creating food for everyone.
+Maggiano’s says it’s committed to creating food for everyone.
 It even says on its menu, “Our chefs are happy to accommodate your allergies, dietary needs and preferences.”
-They are HAPPY to accommodate me – wow!
+This is a refreshing and reassuring message to read.

-While I felt well cared for at Maggiano’s, it didn’t mean the food came out gluten-free.
-In fact, both dishes I ordered came back with the “Gluten Found” message when put to the Nima Sensor test.
-Ug!
+While I felt well cared for at Maggiano’s, this didn’t translate to a fully safe, gluten-free experience, and, unfortunately, both dishes I ordered came out with a “Gluten Found” message on the Nima Sensor.

 Before I knew it, the executive sous chef was standing at my table.
 He could not have been nicer and more concerned about me, yet he was stumped as to what went awry.

-You can watch me test the dishes with my Nima Sensor live on Facebook in this video:
+You can watch me test the dishes with my Nima Sensor in this video:

-I also learned that great customer service, like the service at Maggiano’s, can make what could have been a bitter experience a positive experience instead.
+Second, I learned that great customer service, like the service at Maggiano’s, can make what could have been a bitter experience a positive experience instead.

-The restaurant’s chef assured me he would be investigating this further (he said he’d never seen a Nima Sensor before), and that they were going to figure out what happened and make some changes.
+Beyond that, the restaurant’s chef assured me he would be investigating this further and that they were going to figure out what happened and make some changes.

-I hope I am helping make this world better for the next gluten-free diner, paving the way for better dining out experiences for all.
+I hope I’m helping make this world better for the next gluten-free diner, paving the way for better dining out experiences for all.
 I had an amazing experience eating gluten-free at Maggiano’s even if I couldn’t eat everything I wanted.